 Classical electromagnetic theory including boundary-value problems and applications of Maxwell equations.
 Macroscopic description of electric and magnetic materials.
 Wave propagation.

 PHYS 504Lb, Modern Physics Measurements.
-Staff.
+Andreas Heinz and staff.

 A laboratory course with experiments in condensed matter, nuclear, and elementary particle physics.
 Data analysis provides an introduction to computer programming and to the elements of statistics and probability.